electricimp/imp-central-impt/ProductionGuide.md

 impt dg update --dg MyPreProductionDG --load-code-after-blessing false
 ```

+For detailed instructions on developing factory firmware using Production Testing Device Groups see the [Development Guide Typical Use Cases](https://github.com/electricimp/imp-central-impt/blob/feature/docs/DevelopmentGuide.md#typical-use-cases).

 ### Production Device Groups ###

-Fixture, Production and DUT Device Groups are the production equivalents of the [pre-production groups described above](#production-testing-device-groups).
-Production groups are used to gather devices of the appropriate type (respectively, BlinkUp fixture, production devices and DUTs) which will then run the code (respectively, fixture firmware, application firmware and DUT firmware) deployed to them.
-Fixtures must be assigned manually, but DUTs are assigned automatically (to the Factory Device Group’s DUT Device Group target, when they undergo factory BlinkUp).
-When DUTs are blessed (under the control of the DUT firmware), they become production devices and are automatically assigned to the Factory Device Group’s Production Device Group target.

-These groups are created in exactly the same way that their pre-production equivalents are.
+Factory, Production and DUT Device Groups are the production equivalents of the [Production Testing Device Groups described above](#production-testing-device-groups).
+These groups are created in exactly the same way that their pre-production equivalents are, only these device groups are used to manufacture and manage your production devices.

 ## Devices ##

 ### BlinkUp Fixtures ###

-Typically, you need as many [BlinkUp fixtures](https://developer.electricimp.com/manufacturing/factoryprocess#in-the-connected-factory) as you have assembly lines, but more sophisticated assembly processes may require multiple fixtures per line.
-Each of these will require their own (Pre-)Factory Device Group and (Pre-)DUT Device Group.
-All (Pre-)Factory Device Groups will also require a target (Pre-)Production Device Group, but only the last (Pre-)Factory Device Group in sequence will actually make use of its target (Pre-)Production Device Group as this will be the only one whose linked (Pre-)DUT firmware will bless DUTs.
+[BlinkUp fixtures](https://developer.electricimp.com/manufacturing/factoryprocess#in-the-connected-factory) are the devices that run the Pre-factory or Factory Device Group firmware.
+These devices are used during manufacturing to configure your DUTs on the assembly line for Internet access, then test and bless the devices that have passed testing.
+Fixtures must be assigned manually.
 In order to connect your BlinkUp Fixtures to the factory’s WiFi network, use the Electric Imp mobile app as usual and then assign them to (Pre-)Factory Device Group(s) with [`impt device assign`](./CommandsManual.md#device-assign).
 You can specify a device in the command by its ID, name, MAC address or agent ID.

 ```bash
 impt device assign --device <device_id> --dg MyFactoryDG